RKP12/educka/nodes/lab.md

 kubectl delete pod webapp            #delete webapp pod kubectl run redis --image=redis123 --generator=run-pod/v1 #Create a new pod with the name 'redis' and with the image 'redis123' kubectl apply or kubectl edit pod redis command. #Now fix the image on the pod to 'redis'.
-Update the pod-definition file
+Update the pod-definition file kubectl get replicaset               #How many ReplicaSets exist on the system kubectl describe replicaset           #What is the image used to create the pods in the new-replica-set? kubectl get replicaset              #How many PODs are READY in the new-replica-set? kubectl describe pods               #and see the image related any error mesasage like failed pulled